SC directs Punjab govt to hand over custody of Mukhtar Ansari to UP police | Law-Order

 The UP government has earlier contended that Ansari has been "dodging" the judicial system and is running his alleged illegal activities from Rupnagar district jail in Punjab.
 While Uttar Pradesh had alleged in the apex court that there is "collusion" between Ansari and Punjab Police, the Amarinder Singh government has refuted these claims and raised questions over the maintainability of plea filed by the Yogi Adityanath government.

-The UP government has referred to the prison rules and said that though the state itself does not have fundamental rights, it can espouse the cause and the fundamental rights of the victims and it may assume the position of the victim.

-It said Ansari had flouted the jail manual rules and rights of the victim and the State at large cannot be overlooked and the accused cannot be allowed to jettison the fair trial.
-It had said that the top court under Article 142 can order transfer of Ansari from Punjab jail to a jail in Uttar Pradesh as around 14 and 15 cases are at final stages.
 Ansari who has also filed petition seeking transfer of his cases in UP to outside the state, had submitted that because of his political affiliation to a party in opposition, he is being targeted.
 Punjab government had said that Ansari has been unwell and central government owned PGI Chandigarh has been given him the medical certificates from time to time.
-It had that UP government has made repeated efforts to seek Ansari’s custody and it has been told by the Punjab jail authorities that Ansari has been unwell and their response has been based on medical records.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)